Mage-Control-Systems-Ltd/KiABOM/_sources/installation.rst.txt

 Python Installation
 --------------------
 If you don't want to use an executable, the sections below describe how it would be used via executing the script with Python.
+Make sure your `config.yml` file is next to `kiabom.py` if using this method.

 In this process it is assumed you have Python 3 and ``pip`` installed.
 For Linux you also need ``python3-env``.
 Follow the steps below to do this installation,